-Having white space also allows for preventing less distractions, highlights call-to-actions as well as create balance when scrolling through the page.
+Having white space also allows for preventing fewer distractions, highlights call-to-actions as well as create balance when scrolling through the page.
 Try to remember to think of white space as not “dead or blank space” but as an element for clean, classic design.

 Is Your Site Easy to Navigate?

 One common problem is that the site is not easy to navigate.
-Be sure to outline your site, which some refer to ask “breadcrumbs” to ensure that each page is easily accessible.
+Be sure to outline your site, which some refer to as “breadcrumbs” to ensure that each page is easily accessible.
 Having a trail of links that lead the user to the home page is vital.

 Another great option to make your site navigation easy is by adding a search bar, as allowing your users to search directly for what they’re looking for will save them time and frustration.